-Once we have a solid structure of the two rope box tie in place, we can continue the tie to enhance its solidity and aesthetic.
-One of the most common way to shape the front of the box tie by coming over the shoulder and catching the wraps in front in a V. This is a great way to add tension and shape the breasts or pectoral region.
+One of the most common ways to shape the front of the box tie is by going over the shoulder and catching the wraps in front to create a stem in the front.
+This add the possibility to attach to the front without worrying about sliding to the side.
+It is also a great way to add tension and shape the breasts or pectoral region.

 Safety for All

-Just like with the two ropes design, we have to be mindful of the risk as we add more ropes.
-The V in front may cause some discomfort when passing over the clavicle, we can adjust tension, or use another rope to pull it away in a more comfortable spot.
+Just like with the two ropes designs, we have to be mindful of the risk as we add more ropes.
+More rope mean more time to tie and untie.
+The rope passage over the clavicle may cause some discomfort, we can adjust tension, or use another rope to pull it away in a more comfortable spot.

-The V shape in the front is a similar technique to the ladder chest harness from day 15.
+The shape in the front is a similar technique to the ladder chest harness from Day 15.
 Here we combine it with a turtle shell pattern in the back that is both a structural addition that makes the whole tie more solid and an aesthetic way to finish the tie.
-The hexagon pattern is named kikkoo 亀甲 (turtle shell) in Japanese and is inspired by Akechi Denki 明智伝鬼 (1940-2005) and Nawashi Kanna 縄師 神凪.
+The hexagon pattern is named kikkoo 亀甲 (turtle shell) in Japanese and was typical of the style of Akechi Denki 明智伝鬼 (1940-2005).

 Pattern variations